 Pest description and crop damage An invasive pest that has been increasingly attacking hazelnuts in the Willamette Valley.
 There are five immature stages, and all but the first feed on the plant.
-Early season feeding and reproduction in the orchard can lead to damaging populations that can damage kernels.
-Nymphs initially feed on vegetative structures such as leaves and husks, but later stages can feed directly on nuts.
+Early season feeding and reproduction in the orchard can lead to damaging populations that can damage kernels later in the growing season.
+Nymphs initially feed on vegetative structures such as leaves and husks, but later stages feed directly on nuts.
 Shell thickness or hardness does not protect kernels from feeding damage as the mouthparts of the insect can penetrate the shell allowing it to feed on the kernel within.
 Depending on when the insect feeds on the nuts, they can cause blanks, shrivel or corking damage on the kernels.
 See OSU EM 9102: How to Recognize Brown Marmorated Stink Bug Damage in Commercial Hazelnuts.
 Much of the damage to hazelnut kernels occurs in the latter part of the season according to research.

 Biology and life history

 The samurai wasp, Trissolcus japonicus, an adventive parasitoid wasp from Asia was detected in Vancouver, Washington in 2015 and in Portland, Oregon in 2016.
 This parasitoid is becoming established in the Willamette Valley and researchers are actively redistributing the wasp.
 This wasp attacks the stink bug egg masses, turning them from bright green or blue to black as the wasps develop in the egg mass and eventually chew their way out of the eggs.
 The wasp is known to be a highly effective parasitoid against brown marmorated stink bug in Asia.
 Native parasitoids and predators can also help limit stink bug populations.
 There are numerous predators (spiders, katydids, lacewing larvae) that attack the eggs and early nymphs.
 The mature nymphs and adults have fewer natural enemies, but sometimes birds and spiders will target them.
 Crabronid wasps (Astata bicolor) are a specialized predator that sting the nymphs to paralyze them, then carry the paralyzed stink bugs to their nests in the ground where the stink bugs are used to provision the nest for their young.
-Note that most chemical treatments are broad-spectrum, so treatments may cause flare-ups of secondary pests such as scale and aphids.
+Note that most chemical treatments for BMSB are broad-spectrum, so treatments may negatively impact biological control and cause flare-ups of secondary pests such as scale and aphids.

 Management-chemical control: HOME USE